xiyori/hw3_tts/README.md

 **One may use** `datasphere.ipynb` **notebook that contains all necessary commands to reproduce the results of the project.**

+Generate pitch profiles required for training with

+`python3 bin/preprocess_pitch.py [-c datasphere]`

 ### Training

-Once the resources are downloaded, start the training with
+Once the resources are ready, start the training with

 `python3 train.py`